Summer Camps

 Aces In Motion

-Aces in Motion (AIM) Summer Camp is a FREE, seven-week, full-day program designed exclusively for middle and high school students.
-It will take place from June 4 - 27 and July 9 - August 1, 2025.
-The camp operates Monday through Friday from 9:00 AM to 6:00 PM.
-Our capacity is 27 students.
+Aces in Motion (AIM) Summer Camp is a FREE, seven-week, full-day program designed for middle and high school students.
+Running from June 8 – 26 and July 13 – July 31, 2026, AIM operates Monday through Friday, 9:00 AM – 5:00 PM, serving 32 students.

 Just For Us Education